davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc/improve.md

 +++

 This question seems related to Exercise 2.62 in particular (which effectively considers the discrete topology).
+Exercise 7.34 is similar to 2.62, just with a subset of the power set.
+So you can't connect two nodes by just anything, but only by an open set i.e. a measure of connectedness.
+So this restricts connections to those allowed by the topological space.

 It will likely help to work from an example in [Finite topological space](https://en.wikipedia.org/wiki/Finite_topological_space).